oracle-livelabs/database/microtx-xa-stock-broker-app/integrate-microtx-lib-files/integrate-microtx-lib-files.md

 When you integrate the MicroTx client library for Java with the Stock broker application, the library performs the following functions:

 * Enlists the participant service with the transaction coordinator.
 * Injects an `XADataSource` object for the participant application code to use through dependency injection.
-The MicroTx libraries automatically inject the configured data source into the participant services, so you must add the `@Inject` or `@Context` annotation to the application code.
+The MicroTx libraries automatically inject the configured data source into the participant services, so you must autowire the connection object with `microTxSqlConnection` bean qualifier.
 The application code runs the DML using this connection.
 * Calls the resource manager to perform operations.

 Uncomment all the lines of code in the following files: